 obesity (BMI>30) or diabetes (type I or II requiring medication)

-Vaccines available at Hills Family Practice Cominarty (Pfizer)- for 12 years and over Cominarty (Pfizer) - paediatric formulation for(5-11 years of age) Vaxzevria (Astra Zeneca)- for 18 years and over Spikevax (Moderna)- for 6 years and over If you receive your vaccine elsewhere, please let us know when [...]
+Vaccines available at Hills Family Practice Cominarty (Pfizer)- for 12 years and over Cominarty (Pfizer) - paediatric formulation for(5-11 years of age) Spikevax (Moderna)- for 6 years and over Spikevax bivalent orginal/Omicron BA.1 formulation (Moderna)- booster for 18 years and over If you receive your vaccine elsewhere, please [...]

 Please note that the advice on this page is specifically for patients who have conditions which could have impaired their response to the first and second dose of the Covid Vaccine.
 The advice for boosters is different to what is referred to as dose three.
 Further information on boosters [...]